amalgam8/amalgam8.github.io/overview.md

 The Amalgam8 registry is very flexible in this regard.
 Similar adapter plugins can be added to support other runtime environments that already manage service registrations.
-For example, a docker environment with Weave Flux allows services to defined using the fluxctl command, endpoints of which are then automatically tracked and reflected in its registry, Etcd.
+For example, a Docker environment with Weave Flux allows services to be defined using the fluxctl command, endpoints of which are then automatically tracked and reflected in its Etcd registry.

 Integration with Amalgam8 could be done using exactly the same adapter pattern as in Kubernetes, only in this case adapting the WeaveFlux service information in Etcd, something like this: